SPED Block Applications are closed for Fall 2021.

-Please check back in September 2021 for information on the next block application window.
-Contact [email protected] for help with the Tk20 system
+Please check back on January 28, 2022 for information on the next block application window.
+Contact [email protected] for any issues with the Tk20 system.

 Selection of Candidates

 Acceptance into the Special Education: Academic Behavioral Strategist program requires students to submit an application in Tk20.
 ALL essential components listed below must be completed correctly and submitted on time in order for the application to be accepted.